Alexis-Marion/MitoPhy/README.md

 - Mandatory step
 ```

-This panel allows the user to enter a taxa name (at the moment the binomial species name, ie: Genus species format).
+<p align="justify"> This panel allows the user to enter a taxa name (at the moment the binomial species name, ie: Genus species format).
 This panel is quite straightforward as you have only to write the species name and hit the button confirm next to hit.
-Keep in mind that this method is useful when you have only a few species as you will have to hit the search button each time you change the species name to download it.
+Keep in mind that this method is useful when you have only a few species as you will have to hit the search button each time you change the species name to download it. </p>

 #### 3.1.2 Select taxa list